How to warm up an email account

 - When you send email from a domain you’ve just set up, you really need to work on it.

-- It takes about 3 months for your domain to be properly warmed up and ready for email outreach.
+- It takes about 3 to 4 weeks for your domain to be properly warmed up and ready for email outreach, however, you should wait at least 3 months before setting up the cold email outreach.

 - When you warm up an email address, you do part of the work of warming up a domain.